mezanddav/architect.cftools/README.md

 `sudo apt update`

 ## Install GO
+_I am using GO to install GUM (Required by the Agent)
+The issue is that Debian is updating packages slowly and has an old GO version.
+That means we must install it manually._

 [Go to the Go download page](https://go.dev/dl/)
 Stable versions -> Grab the link (Right click and Copy link address) for: Archive	Linux	x86-64
 (for me) `wget https://go.dev/dl/go1.24.1.linux-amd64.tar.gz`